 I watch the traffic lights changing from green to red and back again and hundreds of people swarming across each time the lights change in their favour.
 The longer I wait the more people arrive.
 I’m so glad I have my perch on the wall above it all.

-Suddenly a man sticks his head out from behind the tarp behind me and tells me to get down.
+Suddenly a man sticks his head out from behind the tarp at my back and tells me to get down.
 I obey then climb right back up as soon as he’s gone.
 He doesn’t bother me again.
 He’s probably too busy cooking or serving people.

 And then it begins.
 In amongst the crowd, barely above the heads of those in front of me, I see a long line of people in mustard-coloured happi coats slowly moving through the crowd from the shrine to the street.
 They are bent over pulling on the ropes of the first of six taiko drums mounted on wheels.
 Finally the first drum emerges.